 And when they don’t, feedback becomes critical for making changes to improve the results even further.

 So if you still have them, dust off your marketing class textbooks from business courses and take another look.
-Business level strategy has a lot in common with traditional marketing lessons on how to run a business better.
+Business level strategy has a lot in common with traditional marketing strategy lessons on how to run a business better.

 Additionally, there are three core types of business-level strategy.
 Let’s take a look at each of these.

-The Three Types of Business Strategy
+The 3 Types of Business Strategy

 Understanding these strategies is critical to writing a good strategic business plan.